 Prevention is better than cure when it comes to any illness, and influenza is no exception.
 Each year, on average, 5-20% of the U.S. population gets the flu, tens of thousands are hospitalized and thousands die from flu-related illness.
 The physical consequences can be as dire as it gets, but the monetary ramifications suffer from intense infection as well.
 The flu costs businesses an estimated $10.4 billion a year in direct medical expenses and an additional $16.3 billion in lost earnings annually.
-National IPA and our robust portfolio of world-class suppliers can help companies protect employees’ health and reduce losses in productivity and revenue.
+OMNIA Partners and our robust portfolio of world-class suppliers can help companies protect employees’ health and reduce losses in productivity and revenue.

 Top 10 Tips for Preventing the Flu